osg-htc/user-school-2018/docs/materials/day1/part1-ex3-jobs.md

 You may not even catch the job in the `R` running state, because the `hostname` command runs very quickly.
 When the job itself is finished, it will 'leave' the queue and no longer be listed in the `condor_q` output.

-The output from your job is written to the filename given in the `output` line of your submit file.
-Thus, after the job finishes, you should be able to see the `hostname` output in `simple.out`, since this information is usually printed to the terminal by the `hostname` program, and not to a special file of it's own.
+After the job finishes, check for the `hostname` output in `simple.out`, which is where job information printed to the terminal screen will be printed for the jobi.

 ``` console
 username@learn $ cat simple.out